-- 1.1.1 This section specifies requirements for the design/layout, and installation of communications data outlets that are to serve IEEE 802.11 wireless access points (WAPs). - 1.1.2 It shall be mandatory that these standards and specifications, for communications infrastructure related work on the University campus, are adhered to stringently by all Toronto Metropolitan University (TMU) staff and external contractors. - 1.1.3 All work associated with these specifications shall comply with the Canadian Electrical Code (part 1), Ontario Electrical Safety Code (OESC) and the Ontario Building Code. - 1.1.4 Wiring standards are dynamic and constantly changing due to continually evolving networking standards.
+- 1.1.1 This document identifies the design and specification requirements for a complete and functional Electronic Safety and Security (ESS) system to be performed for Toronto Metropolitan University (TMU).
+The Electronic Safety and Security as specified herein will support the access control, intrusion detection, video surveillance and electronic personal protection systems structured wiring connectivity. - 1.1.2 It shall be mandatory that these standards and specifications, for communications infrastructure related work on the University campus, are adhered to stringently by all Toronto Metropolitan University staff and external contractors. - 1.1.3 All work associated with these specifications shall comply with the Canadian Electrical Code (part 1), Ontario Electrical Safety Code (OESC) and the Ontario Building Code. - 1.1.4 Wiring standards are dynamic and constantly changing due to continually evolving networking standards.
 Computing and Communication Services (CCS) holds the responsibility for approving changes to these specifications and all parties shall be responsible for acquiring the latest approved copy of these standards for use on any project. - 1.1.5 These standards cover the basic requirements for all projects in new and existing buildings. - 1.1.6 The department, Communications Services of CCS, Computing and Communications Services is responsible for the communications infrastructure at the University.
 CCS in consultation with building occupants are to be involved in the design process. - 1.1.7 Toronto Metropolitan University appointed designates shall be consulted during the design and construction phases, and must approve all the designs prior to the construction phase.

 CCS is to be consulted as questions arise during the construction phase.